sdr-enthusiasts/plane-alert-db/README.md

 - Aerobatic Teams \- Red Arrows, Blue Angels etc. (59)
 - Army Air Corp \- UK Army Air Corp.
 Mainly Helicopters.
 (91)
-- As Seen on TV \- Companies and Brands (214)
+- As Seen on TV \- Companies and Brands (229)
 - Big Hello \- Large Helicopters (sic) (110)
 - Bizjets \- Fancy pants planes for fancy pants people (33)
 - Climate Crisis \- Oil Companies, Large Business Jets - BBJs and ACJs (56)
-- Coastguard \- Coastguard, Customs and Border Patrols (428)
+- Coastguard \- Coastguard, Customs and Border Patrols (429)
 - Da Comrade \- Russian or Soviet Aircraft.
-I love their design, so they get their own category (112)
+I love their design, so they get their own category (113)
-- Dictator Alert \- People of potentially questionable morals and values (318)
+- Dictator Alert \- People of potentially questionable morals and values (320)
 - Distinctive \- Unique and/or special aircraft e.g The AN-225 Myria, NASA aircraft, Testbeds (163)
-- Dogs with Jobs \- Aircraft with specific roles and/or modifications (85)
+- Dogs with Jobs \- Aircraft with specific roles and/or modifications (91)
 - Don't you know who I am ? \- Famous People.
 I was going to say notable, but I'll go with Famous (16)
 - Football  \- Actual, Aussie Rules or American.
 We don't discriminate.
 (2)
-- GAF \- Aircraft of the German Air Force, thank to Rhodan76 (328)
+- GAF \- Aircraft of the German Air Force, thank to Rhodan76 (357)
 - Gas Bags \- Would you like to ride in my beautiful balloon ?
 (14)
-- Governments \- Aircraft registered to Governments (223)
+- Governments \- Aircraft registered to Governments (224)
 - Gunship \- Brrrrrrrrrrrrrrrrrrrt (256)
 - Hired Gun \- Why do the dirty work when someone else can do it for you ?
 (47)
 - Historic \- It's older than I am, and most likely has a prop.
-(191)
+(199)
 - Jesus he Knows me \- Aircraft owned and operated by Religious organisations (18)
 - Joe Cool \- Cool Planes.
 Or at least I think they are cool.
-(86)
+(94)
 - Jump Johnny Jump \- de Havilland Chipmunks.
 Air Cadets of a certain age will understand.
 (387)
-- M\*A\*S\*H \- Air Ambulance and Medical Flights
+- Flying Doctors \- Air Ambulance and Medical Flights (492)
 - Nuclear \- Nuclear Emergency Support Team etc (15)
-- Other Air Forces \- Air Force aircraft that are not RAF or USAF (1778)
+- Other Air Forces \- Air Force aircraft that are not RAF or USAF (1787)
 - Other Navies \- Navy Aircraft that are not Royal Navy Fleet Air Arm or United States Navy (123)
 - Oxcart \- Intelligence gathering aircraft (432)
 - Police Forces \- Your friendly neighbourhood flying (insert local colloquialism here) (837)